dfarrell07/vagrant-opendaylight/README.md

 * Serve as working example documentation for deploying OpenDaylight.
 * Give developers quick, easy access to different types of OpenDaylight deployments for debugging.
 * Provide a people new to OpenDaylight a simple, reliable way to get some hands-on time with ODL.

+### Contributing

+We work to make contributing easy.
+Please let us know if you spot something we can do better.

+See our [CONTRIBUTING.md](https://github.com/dfarrell07/vagrant-opendaylight/blob/master/CONTRIBUTING.md) file for information.